bonomali/doc-tier2-sponsors/README.md

-The Royal Central School of Speech and Drama | Tier 2 (A rating) Tier 2 General The Royal College of Psychiatrists | Tier 2 (A rating) Tier 2 General The Royal Drawing School | Tier 2 (A rating) Tier 2 General The Royal Foundation of the Duke and Duchess of Cambridge and Prince HarryLondon | Tier 2 (A rating) Tier 2 General The Royal Hospital of Neuro-Disability | Tier 2 (A rating) Tier 2 General The Royal Institute of International Affairs | Tier 2 (A rating) Tier 2 General The Royal Institution of Chartered Surveyors | Tier 2 (A rating) Tier 2 General
+The Royal Central School of Speech and Drama | Tier 2 (A rating) Tier 2 General The Royal College of Psychiatrists | Tier 2 (A rating) Tier 2 General The Royal Drawing School | Tier 2 (A rating) Tier 2 General The Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry| Tier 2 (A rating) Tier 2 General The Royal Hospital of Neuro-Disability | Tier 2 (A rating) Tier 2 General The Royal Institute of International Affairs | Tier 2 (A rating) Tier 2 General The Royal Institution of Chartered Surveyors | Tier 2 (A rating) Tier 2 General